-The Categorical Pediatrics Program is a three year program that teaches trainees by providing a broad-based exposure through an optimal balance between general pediatrics, critical care and the pediatric subspecialties.
+The Categorical Pediatrics Program is a three year residency that provides a broad exposure to the spectrum of pediatrics and an optimal balance with general pediatrics and pediatric subspecialties.
 We are committed to integrating service and education by offering comprehensive inpatient and outpatient clinical experiences, multiple interfaces between research and clinical care, diverse opportunities for child advocacy.
-Our program has twenty two positions each year.
+Our program has 27 positions each year.

-- Outstanding track record of resident success in fellowships, academic positions, and general practice
+- Track record of resident success in fellowships, academic positions, and primary care

 - Phenomenal mentorship with national leaders in medical education